ganbuan/CyberNotebook/README.md

 3. The device then sends a DHCP Request, confirming that it wants the IP address.
 4. Lastly, the DHCP server sends a DHCP ACK, acknowledging that the device can start using the IP address.

+A <i>Virtual Local Area Network (VLAN)</i> allows specific devices within a network to be virtually split up.
+This sepration provides security by enforcing rules to determine how specific devices communicate with each other.

 RFC 1918 defines the following three ranges of private IP addresses:
 + 10.0.0.0 - 10.255.255.255 (10/8)
 + 172.16.0.0 - 172.31.255.255 (172.16/12)